gmitch215/benchmarks/site/index.md

 Providing **{{ site.data.stats.benchmarks | number_with_delimiter: "," }}** benchmarks across **{{ site.data.stats.languages | number_with_delimiter: "," }}** languages on **{{ site.data.stats.platforms | number_with_delimiter: "," }}** platforms.

 This is a collection of benchmarks across different languages and platforms.
+The goal is to provide a consistent set of benchmarks to compare the performance of different languages and platforms.
+The benchmarks are intended to be simple and easy to understand, focusing on performance and efficiency.
+However, not all benchmarks are guarenteed to be available for each language.

 Get started with your operating system from above.